Where can I get it?

 How do I hide the watermark in the bottom right?

-This HUD only appears in Training & Rush Hour spectator and game modes.
+This HUD only appears in Training & Rush Hour spectator game modes.
 Change your world settings or project settings to use a different game mode in your animation scenes.

 Why don’t the graphs change when I change speed units on the HUD?